East Forsyth High School (Georgia): Design

 Jennifer Caracciolo, director of communications for Forsyth County Schools explained that East Forsyth High School will be designed in a similar fashion to that of Denmark High School, the district's sixth traditional high school which opened in August 2018.
 The school will boast a navy and orange color scheme unlike any of the color combinations in any other Forsyth County Schools high school.
 The official school mascot will be the Broncos.

-East Forsyth High School Sketch Plat
+East Forsyth High School sketch plat

 The sketch plat for East Forsyth High School has been published.

-Architects

-East Forsyth High School is being built with the help of BRPH, an architectural, engineering and design firm.

 School Features

 East Forsyth High School will have a variety of features found in many of the district's schools.

 Per the official sketch plat the school will include: